 When I was four, just after my father completed his Ph.D. from the University of Chicago, our family moved to Texas.

-Growing up, and as far back as I can remember, my dream was to work with dolphins and become a (dolphin) Trainer at SeaWorld (pre-Blackfish).
+Growing up, and as far back as I can remember, my dream was to work with dolphins and become a (dolphin) trainer at SeaWorld® (pre-Blackfish).

 I spent most of my childhood (and through high school) as a swimmer, and also played water-polo on our high school swim team.

 "After the magic moment when my eyes were opened to the sea, it was no longer possible to see, think, and live as before." ~Jacques-Yves Cousteau

 At a very young age, my first experience with scuba-diving was in 1973, in the Pacific ocean.
 I remember taking a boat ride out (with a friendly local dive shop) to a well-known dive spot.
-This was my first time jumping into the ocean with dive gear on.
+This was the first time I jumped into the ocean with dive gear on.

-From that day on I became super stoked to learn as much as I could about marine life, marine biology, and this new intricate underwater world.
-You can check out some awesome videos (below) by Kyle McBurnie.
+From that day on I became pretty stoked about marine life, marine biology, and this new underwater world.

 In 1980, I traveled to Maui for the first time, with my family.
-We stayed for a full month and visited what was then a totally unpopulated Wailea beach (The Grand Wailea and Four Season Resorts now encompass the area).
+We stayed for a month and visited what was then a totally unpopulated Wailea beach (The Grand Wailea and Four Season Resorts now encompass the area).

 Arguably one of the most impactful and successful documentary films, Blackfish fundamentally contributed to the elimination of SeaWorld’s breeding program in less than three years and continues to make an impact on how we view whale and dolphin captivity.
-The Cove won an Oscar (Academy Award) in 2010 for Best Documentary.